 After the initial chaos of the first centuries of spaceflight subsided, policing the tradelanes of The Bary became a mundane task.
 Because optimal, brachistochrone trajectories were known by anyone with a standard astronavigational computer, and slingshot maneuvers commonly used to save fuel were easy to both plot and track from afar, convoys and trade missions could always be both well-planned and well-guarded.
 Piracy, once a challenge for corporations and state navies alike on the high seas of ocean-baring worlds such as Maridea, Castor, and Pollux, became a mere nuisance for any interstellar convoy with a modicum of armed escort.
 Violent illicit activity in outer space was largely confined to the planetary spheres of influence of the least populated worlds and a few scattered outposts, asteroids, and ancient debris fields.

 At the first Interstellar Congress, the Empyrean Commonwealth offered the other Barystates a generous and momentous gift; strings attached.
 By nature of their vast size and engine efficiency, the Commonwealth-built Titan-class megafreighters opened up trade to anyone with a little patience for receiving foreign goods, still oftentimes measured in years.
-Ferrying nearly a megaton of varied sealed, containerized, bulk, and even organic freight, Titans would prove invaluable to every soul up and down the economic ladder.
+Ferrying over a megaton of varied sealed, containerized, bulk, and even organic freight, Titans would prove invaluable to every soul up and down the economic ladder.
 They gave desolate worlds like Sibyl and Sebek room to grow, and in return the garden worlds such as Maridea and Leire received unique alloys like erudium, durable goods and manufacturing supplies, and even hardier breeds of livestock.
 Cultural exchange and the trade of consumer goods flourished.
 Immediately recognizing the significance of these majestic vessels, the recipient Barystates began attaching flotillas of escort cruisers to them, just to be absolutely confident of their safety crossing the deepest depths of the void.

 But despite cutting the costs of shipping dramatically, the Commonwealth’s new monopoly on deep space trade unsettled many entrepreneurial interests.
 Titans to this day remain solely built by the Commonwealth.
 They spend most of their time traveling through Commonwealth space.
 Moreover, the inscrutable but honest Empyreans quickly became a reputable escrow partner for international transactions of all kinds.
 All these factors bestowed Titans with priority protection from the four respective navies of The Bary, and left private interests that wished for more discretion in their business affairs alone to fend for themselves.